CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - Holds model training and inference implementation details.
 - Includes preprocessing/tokenization, trainer, scheduler, dataloader, callback, and generator logic.
 - Inference providers sit behind the catalog-selected `model_ref`.
 External models use one manifest-driven embedded Hugging Face Transformers runtime; custom XREPORT checkpoints retain their dedicated Keras/BEiT path.
 A shared runtime lock serializes model residency across both paths and unloads Hugging Face state before an XREPORT checkpoint or another Hugging Face key is loaded.
-- The catalog reads `settings/inference_models.json`, reports provider/model availability and capabilities, and never downloads weights.
+- The catalog reads `settings/inference_models.json` and reports installation state.
+First-use download is owned by the background inference job, not by catalog reads.
 - Model modules do not import services or repositories; required artifacts and cancellation state are injected by services.

 ### Frontend Layer